 Defective medical devices can cause serious injuries that may lead to a lifetime of costly medical treatment.
 Many times, the injured victims are in a much worse predicament than they were before they used the medical device.
 You may not be able to work for an extended period of time which might cause you to lose your job and face foreclosure, eviction, repossession of your car, and/or destruction of your credit rating.
 In the most devastating cases, faulty medical equipment kills its users.

 To speak with one of our experienced defective medical device lawyers, contact us at (404) 939-9470 or use our online form to schedule a free, no-risk consultation.

 Getting Help From a Medical Device Lawyer

-If you have been injured by a malfunctioning medical device, contact our defective medical device attorneys at Allen & Scofield Injury Lawyers, LLC.
+If you have been injured by a malfunctioning medical device, contact our defective medical device attorneys at Graham Scofield Injury Lawyers.
 The goal of our Atlanta product liability lawyers is to overcome all of the legal obstacles that you face so that you can focus on recovering from your injuries.
 Our attorneys will meet with you for a free consultation to discuss your case.
 During that meeting, we will thoroughly evaluate your case and counsel you regarding the steps that you must take to give your case the best chance of success.